Our service to Aboriginal communities

-Horizon Power is committed to engaging with our Aboriginal customers in a respectful way and ensuring Aboriginal communities are fully informed about any work taking place.
+The business is committed to engaging with our Aboriginal customers with dignity and respect as well as ensuring Aboriginal communities are fully informed about any Horizon Power work taking place.

 Horizon Power aspires to improve the quality of life for Aboriginal people through upgrading power supplies to remote and town-based Aboriginal communities.